ethereum-optimism/pm/src/audits.md

 - [ ]  1.
 The need for audits is determined during the Risk Modeling in the Design Phase of the SDLC.
 - [ ]  2.
 During the [Design Review](./sdlc.md#step-1-design-review-if-applicable), [start an Security Readiness Review document](./security-readiness-template.md), which will be continuously updated.
 - [ ]  3.
-Once the design doc is merged with initial risk modeling completed, post the WIP [Security Readiness Review document](./security-readiness-template.md) to #pmo on Slack and tag @aaron to [schedule the audit](#audit-procurement) with the preferred auditors.
+Once the design doc is merged with initial risk modeling completed you are ready for audit.
+The suggested path is to use our trusted partner Spearbit by sharing your WIP [Security Readiness Review document](./security-readiness-template.md) to the #oplabs-spearbit-external channel and tagging `@Sharon Ideguchi` & `@Marc Nicholson` in your request.
+If you would like to use another provider, or do not have access to the Slack channel, please contact EVM Security.
 - [ ]  4.
-PMO will handle approval of the audit (via Zip) and help with the operational aspects of kicking off the audit.
-This process can be executed in parallel with all the remaining steps.
+This will result in a SOW from Spearbit which PMO will handle approval of via the Zip system.  *note: this can take several weeks for new vendors*.
 - [ ]  5.
-As implementation and testing approaches the release date, [decide on an audit start date](#audit-procurement).
+As implementation and testing approaches the release date, [decide on an audit start date](#audit-procurement) and final commit to tell the auditors.
 Make sure the Security Readiness Review document is complete before starting the audit.
 - [ ]  6.
 [Execute the audit](#audit-execution).
 - [ ]  7.
 [Make all required fixes](#audit-execution) and have them reviewed.
 - [ ]  8: [Publish the deliverables](#after-each-audit)